Call now – open 24/7

 Read on to discover what to do after an auto accident today.

-1. Move to a Safe Area Nearby
+Move to a Safe Area Nearby at the Accident Scene

 It’s normal to feel confused or disoriented in the seconds after a crash.
 Try to take a breath and remain calm.
 It’s important that you react as soon as possible.
+Contact emergency services immediately after ensuring the well-being of all passengers involved in the accident.

 Otherwise, remaining in the middle of oncoming traffic could increase the risk of another crash.